Frontline Foundations - CCMA

 Learning Outcomes

-By the end of the workshop, candidates or new recruits will be able to;
+By the end of the workshop, candidates or new recruits will be able to:

 - Build rapport and truly connect with your customers confidently